madebygps/signalr-crypto-tickers-workshop/README.md

 - I've included a `devcontainer.json` for codespaces and devcontainer support, however it's not fully working quite yet.
 WIP.
 - CI/CD is coming.
 At the moment the client is deployed on Azure Storage Account.
+- Code has been updated to .NET 6 but is probably not fully taking advantage of the latest and greatest.
+- Tests are WIP.

 ## Additional resources